rabbitmq/rabbitmq-website/tutorials/tutorial-five-java.md

   * Q2 wants to hear everything about rabbits, and everything about lazy animals.

-A message with a routing key set to "`quick.orange.rabbit`" will be delivered to both queues.
-Message "`lazy.orange.elephant`" also will go to both of them.
-On the other hand "`quick.orange.fox`" will only go to the first queue, and "`lazy.brown.fox`" only to the second. "`lazy.pink.rabbit`" will be delivered to the second queue only once, even though it matches two bindings.
+A message with a routing key set to `quick.orange.rabbit` will be delivered to both queues.
+Message `lazy.orange.elephant` also will go to both of them.
+On the other hand `quick.orange.fox` will only go to the first queue, and `lazy.brown.fox` only to the second. `lazy.pink.rabbit` will be delivered to the second queue only once, even though it matches two bindings.
-"`quick.brown.fox`" doesn't match any binding so it will be discarded.
+`quick.brown.fox` doesn't match any binding so it will be discarded.

-What happens if we break our contract and send a message with one or four words, like "`orange`" or "`quick.orange.new.rabbit`"?
+What happens if we break our contract and send a message with one or four words, like `orange` or `quick.orange.new.rabbit`?
 Well, these messages won't match any bindings and will be lost.

-On the other hand "`lazy.orange.new.rabbit`", even though it has four words, will match the last binding and will be delivered to the second queue.
+On the other hand `lazy.orange.new.rabbit`, even though it has four words, will match the last binding and will be delivered to the second queue.